mrbusche/backseatfan.com/_posts/2009-08-28-broncos-suspend-brandon-marshall.md

   </p>

   <p>
-    &#8220;We tried to handle this situation with Brandon as privately and professionally as we could throughout the entire process with him and his agent, Kennard McGuire,&#8221; McDaniels said at a news conference earlier today. &#8220;This morning, we made the decision as an organization to go ahead and suspend Brandon.
+    "We tried to handle this situation with Brandon as privately and professionally as we could throughout the entire process with him and his agent, Kennard McGuire," McDaniels said at a news conference earlier today.
+"This morning, we made the decision as an organization to go ahead and suspend Brandon.
 We'll look forward to having him back on Sept.
-6th as we begin our preparations for Cincinnati.&#8221;
+6th as we begin our preparations for Cincinnati."
   </p>

   <p>